 >> Kyra W.

 To be honest, I never thought about the mess.
 When you're in the moment, all you care about is mom and the baby.
-But after the birth is over, when you regain your senses about what just happened, you'll notice that Melissa cleaned everything up, took all the messy garbage, towels, birth tub, and much more out of your house and you're left to enjoy your baby in the comfort of your home.
+But after the birth is over, when you regain your senses about what just happened, you'll notice that the team cleaned everything up, took all the messy garbage, towels, birth tub, and much more out of your house and you're left to enjoy your baby in the comfort of your home.
 You don't have to wonder when you can leave to go back home, you are home!

 >> David A.